|

 section contains signs that give advance warning of hazards on or near

 the road.
-The standard shape for warning signs in Germany is a
+The standard shape for warning signs in Germany is

 red triangle.